Mobile Application Traffic Reveals Multifunctional Use Patterns in Parisian Parks: Ethics Declarations

 \subsubsection{App Usage Varies Among Park Types}

-To understand how mobile app categories are used across park types, we present the \ac{RSCA} for each category within clusters in \autoref{fig:park_categories_insights}C. To confirm whether app preferences in each park category differ significantly from those in the rest of the city, we conducted a series of $t$-tests (see \autoref{tab:significant_dif_tests2} in the Appendix).

-Parks in the \textit{cultural cluster} receive a steady flow of visitors throughout the week, given their central locations near iconic Paris landmarks and their role as cultural hubs.
-As expected, these parks showed lower usage across most app categories, suggesting that visitors use a limited range of apps.
-Social media and music streaming apps stood out with above-average usage, likely reflecting tourists who focus on social engagement rather than routine activities such as shopping, gaming, productivity, or news while exploring the city.

-The \textit{lunchbreak cluster} shows a similar app preference pattern to cultural parks, with most app categories displaying neutral or slightly negative \ac{RSCA} values, except for social and music apps.
-This suggests that both centrally located clusters (cultural and lunchbreak) exhibit similar app usage patterns, which also correspond to those in other parts of Paris (shown in black in \autoref{fig:park_categories_insights}C).
-Results from Appendix \autoref{tab:significant_dif_tests2} confirm that, overall, the cultural and lunchbreak clusters have similar (statistically non-significant differences) in app preferences compared to the rest of the city with the exceptions of music apps, which differed significantly across all clusters, and video apps, which showed a significant difference in cultural parks.
+We next explore how mobile application preferences change across park types (\autoref{fig:park_categories_insights}C), conducting a series of experiments to validate dissimilarities (detailed in the Supplementary Information). \textit{Cultural} parks show lower usage across most app categories, suggesting that visitors use a limited range of apps.
+Social media and music streaming apps stand out with above-average usage, likely reflecting tourists who focus on social engagement rather than routine activities such as shopping, gaming, productivity, or news while exploring the city. \textit{Lunchbreak} parks show a similar pattern, with most app categories displaying neutral or slightly negative \ac{RSCA} values, except for social and music apps.
+This suggests that both centrally located clusters (Cultural and Lunchbreak) similarly influence smartphone utilization, a pattern also seen around the general areas of Paris (shown in black in \autoref{fig:park_categories_insights}C).
+Overall, Cultural and Lunchbreak parks show similar (statistically non-significant) differences in app preferences compared to the rest of the city, with the exceptions of music apps and video apps (further details in Supplementary Information).